Sun Devil Athletics

 Welcome to the Sun Devil family

-While Mukeba is at the end of his college career, freshman Marques Uini is just beginning his.
+While Mukeba is at the end of his college basketball career, Sun Devil Football freshman Marques Uini is just beginning his.

 For his family, father Sean and little brother Mason, Fan Fest felt like a welcome party.
 His younger brother, Mason, smiled throughout the day while participating in the wrestling showcase with coach Zeke Jones’ team, while Uini filmed the whole thing with an even bigger grin.